lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 This request from above will allow to use 4 parallel threads.

+The following example shows how to parallelize the apply method for pandas dataframes with the pandarallel module.
 If the pandarallel module is not installed already, check out the usage of [virtual environments](python_virtual_environments.md) for installing the module.

 ??? example